-Hailed recently by the Daily Telegraph as ‘a voice of real distinction’, Nicky Spence is fast emerging as one of ‘our finest young singers’.
-An artist of great integrity, Nicky’s unique skills as a singing actor and the rare honesty in his musicianship are steadfastly earning him a place at the top of the profession.
+Hailed by the Daily Telegraph as ‘a voice of real distinction,’ Nicky Spence is fast emerging as one of ‘our finest young singers.’
+An artist of great integrity, Nicky Spence’s unique skills as a singing actor and the rare honesty in his musicianship are steadfastly earning him a place at the top of the profession.

-Highlights for for 2014/2015 Season include David Die Meistersingers Von Nürnberg at the ENO with music director Ed Gardner, a Rossini double at Welsh National Opera as Rodolphe Guillaume Tell and Mambre Mosè in Egitto with Maestro Carlo Rizzi, and Francesco Benvenuto Cellini at De Nederlandse Opera under Sir Mark Elder.
-Concerts include recitals with Roger Vignoles, Malcolm Martineau and The Allegri Quartet and performances of Handel with Tromsø Chamber Orchestra, a World Premiere by Jonathan Dove with the Oxford Bach Choir, and Tippett’s A Child of Our Time with the Auckland Philharmonia in New Zealand.
-Nicky will also perform appear in concert at the Barbican, the Purcell Room, and Birmingham Symphony Hall.
+Last season’s highlights included David in multi-award winning Die Meistersingers von Nürnberg at the English National Opera with Edward Gardner, a Rossini double bill at Welsh National Opera with Carlo Rizzi, and Berlioz’s Benvenuto Cellini at De Nederlandse Opera under Sir Mark Elder.
+Concerts included recitals with Roger Vignoles, Julius Drake, Malcolm Martineau, The Allegri Quartet and the Doric Quartet as well as performances of Handel with Tromsø Chamber Orchestra, Recitals at Zürich Tonhalle, Purcell Room, Oxford Lieder Festival and Tippett’s A Child of Our Time with the Auckland Philharmonia in New Zealand.

 Note to promoters and producers: Please do not use this text in programmes but contact IMG Artists to obtain currently approved material.
 A full discography is also available on request.